clemp/clemp.github.io/_posts/2021-12-30-complexity-a-guided-tour.md

 The history of science, especially complex systems, is one of constructing and deconstructing the components that make up a whole - whether that be an abstract idea, a living organism, or society.

-That journey from parts to whole and back is complex, often unpredictable, and somewhat mysterious - even if deterministic.
-(And therein lies the challenge (and fun) of systems science.)^^CL
+That journey from parts to whole and back is complex, often unpredictable, and somewhat mysterious - even if deterministic. (*personal note - and therein lies the challenge (and fun) of systems science.*)

 The fundamental questions of complexity science is under what conditions does  emergent self-organizing behavior comes about in the system under study.